Reykjavík Parking Service FAQ

 How can I request a review of a charge?
 What is a review?

-According to the Administrative Procedures Act (Article 24 of Act No. 37/1993), a party to a case can request a review if the decision was based on, among other things, insufficient or incorrect information.
-That is, the party to the case (the one receiving a charge) can request a review of the charge, if they believe it was incorrectly applied.
+According to the Administrative Procedures Act (Article 24, No. 37/1993), a party can request a case review if the decision was based on incomplete or incorrect information.
+The party being charged the fee can request a review if they believe the fee was incorrectly issued.
 A review can only be requested on the Reykjavík Parking Service's website.

 What's the difference between a review and an objection?

 According to Article 13 of the Administrative Procedure Act, an involved party has the right to object before an authority makes a decision in the case.
-According to Article 24 of the same act, once an authority has made a decision, the involved party can request the case to be reconsidered, which means a review is requested.
+Article 24 allows a party to request a review of a decision after it's been made.
 So, while most people talk about objecting to a fee, the correct term is to request a review.